 It’s normally open from Memorial Day weekend through the first part of October.
-But it’s best to get real time information because weather can cause closures.
+But it’s best to get real-time information because the weather can cause closures.

 The answer to this is mostly weather dependent.
 If you’re not used to how bad winter conditions can be in these areas in June, check out this article from Powell Tribune showing a photo of real road conditions for an unexpected June blizzard.